den-materials/angular-directives-lesson/readme.md

 The `link()` option is the meat and potatoes of the directive.
 Inside this function, you specify what you'd like the directive to do, and you can update scope.

+### Challenge:

+Add this new custom directive to your app.
+Make sure you get an API key for the weather API.
+Once everything works, make it beautiful and see what other information you could include on your dynamic app.

 #### Question:
 * How would you show the weather for multiple cities?